 “Becoming older, the upper parts of the leaves die off, as in Haw. obtusa var. dielsiana and the result is the formation of a big window with a plane surface.
 The assimilating parenchyma is completely hidden in the substratum.”

+We know that strong sunlight destroys the chlorophyll, which is essential for the plant’s metabolism.
 Window-leaved plants are hidden in the ground (at least in the hot and dry season) and sunlight can reach the assimilation tissue only through the windows, passing through the water parenchyma.
 This filtering process protects the plants against very strong light.

 In experiments carried out with Fenestraria, it was found that the light is reduced so much that the chloroplasts will not be damaged, but stays strong enough to allow sufficient assimilation and production of organic substance.